TrueFit/bach-redux/README.md

 This library brings redux connectivity to components composed with [@truefit/bach](https://github.com/truefit/bach) allowing you to add actions and selectors directly in your enhancer chain, rather than needing an extra HOC for connect.

-_This library is based on the react-redux hooks found in the current rc release, so you will need to be using that version as well (https://react-redux.js.org/next/api/hooks)_
+_This library is based on the react-redux hooks found in the current 7.1 release, so you will need to be using that version as well_

 ## Enhancers